annotation/text-fabric/docs/Api/General.md

         iterable of feature names.
 The feature names are just the names of `.tf` files without directory information and without extension.

-    ??? info "silent"
-        The features will be loaded rather silently, most messages will be suppressed.
-        Time consuming operations will always be announced, so that you know what Text-Fabric is doing.
-If `silent=True` is passed, all informational messages will be suppressed.
-This is handy I you want to load data as part of other methods, on-the-fly.

     ??? info "add"
         If later on you want load more features, you can either: